Cutting red tape for small detached buildings

 Some of the existing rules – such as requiring a structure to be the same distance from a boundary as it is tall – are no longer fit for purpose.
 They don’t reflect the size of modern sections or how people actually use their outdoor space.
 These rules were creating confusion and unnecessary consenting costs – without a clear safety rationale.

-Cabinet has agreed to amend the Building Act to relax the setback requirements that currently apply to building consent exemptions for small detached buildings:
+Cabinet agreed to amend the Building Act to relax setback requirements for small detached buildings, making it easier for homeowners to build without needing consent in many cases.

-- For structures between 10 and 30 square metres, the minimum setback will be reduced to one metre from the boundary or another building.
+- For structures between 10 and 30 square metres, the minimum setback was reduced to one metre from the boundary or another building.

-- For structures under 10 square metres, the setback requirement will be removed entirely – meaning they can be built right up to a boundary without needing consent.
+- For structures under 10 square metres, the setback requirement was removed entirely – meaning they can be built right up to a boundary without needing consent.

 What it means for New Zealand